sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/python/getting-started.md

 ## List Transforms

+One of the most useful functionalities of the Python SDK is the ability to easily access all the [V3 APIs](/idn/api/v3) and [Beta APIs](/idn/api/beta) and implement them in your project.

+Here is an example of how to use the SDK to get a list of available [transforms](/idn/docs/transforms).
+This example leverages the [List Transforms endpoint](/idn/api/v3/list-transforms).

-Create a file in your project called `sdk.py` with the following content:
+Create a file in your project called "sdk.py" and copy this content into it:

 ```python
 import sailpoint